bnwgun/bnwgun.github.io/index-eng.md

 <img src="08.png" width=200px />

-* Touch the circulat icon with 'i' in the center at top/left of the screen.
+* Touch the circular icon with 'i' in the center at top/left of the screen.

 <img src="09.png" width=200px />